How to Document Home Contents After a Flood

 The second-best time is now, while the damage is still fresh and you can still remember which room had the expensive stuff.

 If this is the first time you've had to think about it, that's normal.
 The point is to leave with a record better than memory and good enough for an adjuster.
+The same documentation principles apply if the loss was a fire or burglary instead of a flood.

 Adjusters see everything: spreadsheets, napkin math, screenshots, guesses.

-The claims that move fastest usually have:
+The flood damage claims that move fastest usually have:

 - Photos of the damaged item